-How to be intentionally kind
+Psychology Blog: How to be Intentionally Kind

 We gauge our lives through a process of linear mapping – a system of measurement based on how much and when: birthdays celebrated, diplomas awarded, salaries earned, vacations taken.
 When someone dies, we mourn.
-If the deceased is young, we become bewildered – disturbed at how death has cheated him or her out of the ample time allotment we feel we all deserve.
+If the deceased is young, we’re bewildered – disturbed at how death has cheated him or her out of the ample time allotment we feel we all deserve.
 If the time quota isn’t met, we deem life short-shifted and death tragic.

 Life-Extension through Life-Expansion